 Upgrading means access to increased inventory capacity.
-MTI has inventories of reliable replacement parts are available when you need them.
+MTI's service team has inventories of reliable replacement parts that are available when you need them.
 No more scrounging, testing, or long waiting periods.
 If your machine needs repairs, a reliable inventory means a faster fix and less machine down time.

 With obsolete equipment, manufacturers operate on borrowed time.
 At any moment, there may be less than reliable output.
 MTI’s upgrade ensures reliability through the modernization of your equipment backed by a wide inventory of parts and highly skilled technicians.

 4. Full tracing and reporting functionality to meet requirements